Involuntary commitment: United States

+In the United States, Kansas v.
+Hendricks established the procedures for a long-term or indefinite form of commitment applicable to people convicted of some sexual offences.

 United Nations

 United Nations General Assembly Resolution 46/119, "Principles for the Protection of Persons with Mental Illness and the Improvement of Mental Health Care", is a non-binding resolution advocating certain broadly drawn procedures for the carrying out of involuntary commitment.
 These principles have been used in many countries where local laws have been revised or new ones implemented.
 The UN runs programs in some countries to assist in this process.